 St. Nicholas life story

 St. Nicholas lived during the 4th century and was Bishop of Lycia in Turkey.
-He was canonized soon after his death in 346 AD and was buried in what is now called Myra, in modern-day Turkey.
+He was canonized soon after he died in 346 AD and was buried in what is now called Myra, in modern-day Turkey.
 However, in 1169 his body was moved to Italy and afterward moved to Ireland by Nicholas de Frainet, a distant relative.

 Historians in Ireland say they have evidence that his remains were brought to Ireland and buried in Jerpoint Abbey by Irish Norman crusaders.